Reviews You Can Rely On

 The Nemo Fillo has been referred to as camping pillow royalty.
 For several consecutive years, this pillow has reigned supreme as our favorite choice for its consistently high scores in all of our testing metrics.
 The Fillo dons a microsuede cover and a foam filler that provides comfort you can count on.
 Primarily an inflatable design, the Fillo deploys with just a few breaths and has a twist nozzle to release air for customized support.
 What this pillow lacks in packed size (it's about the size of a softball), it makes up for with a remarkable combination of comfort and support.
 And because the stuff sack is attached to the pillow, you'll have one less thing to hunt down when packing up camp.
 We've simply exhausted ourselves searching for a pillow that can compete, leaving the Fillo still sitting squarely on its throne for another year.

-An above-average weight is its main drawback, preventing the Fillo from being our first choice on extended backpacking trips.
-Weight-conscious users may find it difficult to justify this pillow's half-pound packed weight.
-And while we like the stuff sack being attached, some testers found it difficult to get the pillow stuffed into it.
+Due to the above-average weight, the Fillo isn't our first choice on extended backpacking trips.
+Check out the packable Sea to Summit Aeros if you need a lightweight option for your backpacking adventures.
+Weight-conscious folks might find it hard to justify the half-pound packed weight of this pillow.
+And while we like the stuff sack being attached, some testers found it challenging to stuff the pillow into it.
 However, those who aren't as picky with the scale will enjoy the benefits of the Fillo in just about any outdoor setting.

 Fabric Disclaimer